RecordsKeeper/multichain/docs/source/miningmac.rst

     cd recordskeeper-mac-osx-1.0.0
     mv rkd rk-cli rk-util /usr/local/bin

-Moving the RecordsKeeper files to bin directory make them easily accessible from the command line anywhere.
+Moving the RecordsKeeper files to the bin directory makes them easily accessible from the command line anywhere.

 .. note::
-    * if you get error then run the above commands using “sudo” for root privileges
+    * If you get an error, then run the above commands using “sudo” for root privileges
     * Use exit command (to return to your regular user)
     * Mac users move directly to the :ref:`connecting-rk` section